- Average length of stay 1 day

 - Stomach botox cannot be administered to people with gastric disorders such as gastritis or ulcers.
 It can be applied after treatment of these diseases.

-- Stomach botox is not applied to people with muscle disease.
+- Stomach botox is not performed to people with muscle disease.

 - Stomach botox is not administered to people who may have allergic reactions to botox.

-- Stomach botox cannot be administered to people who have previously undergone obesity surgery, such as tube stomach and gastric bypass.
+- Stomach botox cannot be administered to people who have previously undergone obesity surgery, such as gastric sleeve and gastric bypass.

 What is Body Mass Index?